 Procedure: An emulsion is prepared; fillers and pigments are added.
 The mixture is passed through a colloid mill, dried and formed into cakes.

 As the finished powder was water repellent, Pan-Cake, like greasepaint, and would also resist perspiration, something that was essential under the hot lights used in Technicolor films.
+As well as being matt, actors could be made-up a lot quicker using Pan-cake than if greasepaint was used.

 The selection and proportion of ingredients employed was very important.
 The oils and waxes used would determine the degree of matt or shine the powder had on the skin, while the emulsifying agents, powders and pigments would affect the covering power of the film, its thickness, and how easy it was to apply and remove.
 (Wells & Lubowe, 1964).
 The selection of pigment colours also required some adjustment.
 Previous combinations of reds, yellows and whites looked unnatural in Technicolor, so new blends had to be developed with the aid of a spectroscopic analysis of the skin (Baston, 2008, p.
 112).
-This technique was not something particular to Max Factor; other cosmetic companies had been scientifically analysing skin tones and adding blues and greens to powders for years.
+This technique was not something particular to Max Factor; other cosmetic companies had been scientifically analysing skin tones for years and adding blues and greens to powders.

 See also: Rubinstein’s Complexion Analysers